-- A. Excused School and Class Absences and Tardies - Student illness: Students missing 5 or more consecutive days of school due to illness or injury are required to provide a written statement from a medical provider.
-The written statement must include all days the student has been absent from school.
-If a student is continually sick and repeatedly absent from school due to a specific medical condition, he or she must be under the supervision of a physician in order to receive excused absences from school.
+- A. Excused School and Class Absences and Tardies

+Revised Pursuant to Board must include all days the student has been absent from school.
+If a student is continually sick and repeatedly absent from school due to a specific medical condition, he or she must be under the supervision of a physician health care provider in jorder to receive excused absences from school.